Our strategy will help unite the blood cancer

 There are no screening programs available for blood cancers, and there is no way to prevent blood cancer through lifestyle changes.

-Every day, 47 Australian men, women and children will learn they have blood cancer, and sadly 15 people will lose their life to the disease each day.
+Every day, over 50 Australian men, women and children will learn they have blood cancer, and sadly 15 people will lose their life to the disease each day.

 We know that by 2035 these figures are projected to more than double, with close to 100 people a day diagnosed, and more than 40 people expected to die every day.